yandex/yandex-tank/docs/core_and_modules.rst

 Telegraf
 ========
-Runs metrics collection through ssh connection.
+Runs metrics collection through SSH connection.
+You can debug your SSH connection using ``yandex-tank-check-ssh`` tool.
+It is supplied with Yandex.Tank.

 Thanks to https://github.com/influxdata/telegraf for metric collection agent.